 Information about your insurance providers

-Such as which insurance products you have and from which providers, including premiums, renewal dates and policy numbers.
-This ensures we can help you to organise your insurance in one place, and keep track of relevant policy information.
+If you use the Brolly policy management, we may collect information such as which insurance products you have and from which providers, including premiums, renewal dates and policy numbers.
+This ensures we can help you to organise your insurance in one place, and keep track of relevant policy information as well as help you understand your insurance portfolio and the wider insurance market

-With relation to our uses for your data or personal information, we never refer to “inbox connect”data.
-This data remains private, secure, and untouched by us.
+As for your other personal data and information, this remains private, secure, and untouched by us.

 Please see the IP addresses and cookies section of our Terms and Conditions to find out more about the cookies we use and how to manage them.